TiagoAraujoDev/BeProductiveApp/README.md

 <h3 id="objetivo">🎯 Goals</h3>

-- In this project I was practing ReactJS building a modern and usefull application.
+- In this project I was practicing ReactJS building a modern and useful application.
 - To follow the market needs I was using Typescript in this app and others before this one, because the typing is a good feature to development.
-- The most import technologies used in this app was vite to create a good development enviroment and some important libraries such as react-hook-form to manage forms, zod to help with typing, immer to work with immutability in a easy way, styled-components to give styles to the app and react-router-dom to create routes.
+- The most important technologies used in this app were vite to create a good development environment and some important libraries such as react-hook-form to manage forms, zod to help with form validation and typing integration, immer to work with immutability in an easy way, styled-components to give styles to the app and react-router-dom to create routes.
 - A clean code was my main goal here.
 No design patterns just a readable code.

 <h3 id="tecnologias">🛠 technologies</h3>